bryanmcnulty/bryanmcnulty.github.io/_posts/2023-05-03-htb-keep-the-steam-going.md

 ## WinRM

-Back at the packet capture, we filter out the traffic sent before the exfiltration over port 8080 using the filter `frame.number > 21346`.
+Back at the packet capture, we filter out the traffic sent after the exfiltration over port 8080 using the filter `frame.number > 21346`.
 This will allow us to better see what actions the adversary took after stealing the NTDS secrets.

 ![Traffic after exfiltration](post-exfil.png)
 _Looking for actions taken by the adversary after reading the NTDS secrets_